On the sum of a prime and a square-free number with divisibility conditions: Computations and results

 Here, we take $c_{\theta}(1)$ to be $9.5913\cdot 10^{-4}$ as per \cite[Table 15]{broadbent2021sharper}. \end{lemma} \begin{proof} Analogous to that of Lemma \ref{evencomp}. \end{proof}

 Since we cannot use the Goldbach verification \cite{e2014empirical} for odd $n$, the computations became very cumbersome unless further restrictions were placed on $k$.
 For this reason, we only obtained a completely explicit result for odd $k$ with at most 2 prime factors. \begin{theorem}[Equivalent to Theorem \ref{firstoddthm}] Let $k$ be odd with at most two prime factors and $1\leq k\leq 10^5$.
 Then for all $n \geq 36$, we have $\overline{R}_k(n)>0$. \end{theorem} To prove this result, first note that by choosing $C = 0.37$ and applying Lemma \ref{oddcomp}, the right-hand side of (\ref{oddeq}) is positive for $n \ge 8 \cdot 10^9$ and our choices of $k$.
+For even $40\leq n\leq 8\cdot 10^9$, the result follows from Corollary \ref{evencor}.
+The cases $n=36$ and $n=38$ are easily verified by hand.
+For instance, three representations of $36$ as the sum of a prime and a squarefree number are

-For $n \le 8\cdot10^9$, we verify using Python computations.
+Since $31$, $33$ and $34$ are all mutually coprime, at least one these square-free numbers will be coprime to $k$, since $k$ has at most two prime factors.
+For odd $n \le 8\cdot10^9$, we verify using Python computations\footnote{See the file odd\_odd\_computations.py in \url{https://bit.ly/3m9QYlk}.}.

 We employ an algorithm similar to \cite{francis2020additive}.
 We first compute the set $S$ of square-free numbers less than or equal to $1.6\cdot10^8$, excluding 1.
 We have $\overline{R}_k(n)>0$ (when $k$ has at most two prime factors) if we can find three distinct representations of $n$ as a sum of a prime and a square-free number, i.e.